-Uses reward-based methods rooted in science and compassion.
+Fetch Worthy applies reward-based methods that are rooted in science and compassion.
 We train without the use of force, pain, fear, or intimidation.
 Individualized training plans are designed to strengthen the human-animal bond, teach clear communication, and bring harmony back into the pet home.
 If you’re committed to creating and helping your dog be happier and well-behaved, we’re committed to helping you reach those goals.
 More on how we work...

 Dog Training Services

 Changing behavior begins with a private lesson, either at your Austin home or designated Austin location, that’s customized to your dog’s needs and training goals.
 Use real-world training opportunities to practice new skills.
 We come to you.

 No one wants to have an unruly adult dog.
 A puppy’s 16 weeks is the most critical to prevent this, so take a proactive approach.
 Learn how to socialize and teach your puppy to be well-adjusted in a positive way that doesn’t create problems in the future.

 Read What Our

 Clients Are Saying

 Shelly is amazing!
 After just 3 training sessions with our large breed, unruly rescue dog, we have already seen major improvements in Leo’s behavior.Edy Chamness

 FetchWorthy uses positive reinforcement training with pups and it is a very refreshing way to train v the old-school stern way of treating dogs. […Shelly] came up with a solid plan to teach Daisy skills that would bolster her confidence.Linda Brown

 We are first time dog owners and Shelly has helped us so much with getting him under control […] She is always sending us emails with resources and homework which has been so helpful.
 She truly cares about our pup and has been so caring and loving with him.Holly Hicks

-We provide service in and near Austin neighborhoods:
+We provide service in South Austin and Austin neighborhoods:

 - Barton Hills